cmac4396/FlightFinder/README.md

 ![](public/images/screenshots/InitialScreen.png)

-When filling out the From and To fields, a list of suggesting locations will pop up.
+When filling out the From and To fields, a list of suggested locations will pop up.
 Clicking these locations will place them into their corresponding fields.

 ![](public/images/screenshots/Dropdown.png)